Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Results

 \subsection{SDR magnitude under Likert vs.\ desirability-matched GFC}

-To quantify the magnitude of SDR across models, Figure~\ref{fig:theta_effects} summarizes the effect sizes on the latent Big Five trait estimates ($\hat{\theta}$) for each response format.
-The heatmap reports direction-corrected Cohen's $d_z$ effect sizes \citep[fake-good minus honest; ][]{Cohen1988Power,Lakens2013EffectSizes}, which is the paired-samples standardized mean difference, oriented so that positive values always indicate a shift toward the socially desirable direction (higher A, C, E, O, and lower N).
+To quantify the magnitude of SDR across models, Figure~\ref{fig:theta_effects} summarizes the effect sizes on the latent Big Five score estimates ($\hat{\theta}$) for each response format.
+The heatmap reports direction-corrected Cohen's $d_z$ effect sizes \citep[fake-good minus honest; ][]{Cohen1988Power,Lakens2013EffectSizes}, which are paired-samples standardized mean differences oriented so that positive values always indicate a shift toward the socially desirable direction (higher A, C, E, O, and lower N).
+Because our goal is to quantify SDR magnitude on a shared comparative metric, we treat direction-corrected Cohen's $\tilde{d}_z$ as the primary quantity; asterisks in Figure~\ref{fig:theta_effects} provide supplementary Bonferroni-corrected significance from cell-wise paired-samples $t$-tests on the within-persona HONEST--FAKE-GOOD contrasts.
+Consistent with the effect-size pattern, all 45 Likert LLM cells are significant at the 1\% level, whereas under GFC only 4/45 remain significant.

-The Likert panel of Figure~\ref{fig:theta_effects} shows a strikingly consistent pattern: for every evaluated model, fake-good instructions produce positive shifts on all five traits once aligned to desirability.
+The Likert panel of Figure~\ref{fig:theta_effects} shows a strikingly consistent pattern: for every evaluated model, fake-good instructions produce positive shifts on all five dimensions once aligned to desirability.
 This indicates that Likert responses allow LLMs to substantially reshape their inferred personality profiles when prompted to ``look good.''
-In other words, on Likert items the fake-good manipulation behaves like a global response-style shift toward desirability rather than a subtle or trait-specific perturbation.
-These magnitudes are comparable to human instructed-faking effects summarized in meta-analyses \citep{Speer2023}.
+In other words, on Likert items the fake-good manipulation behaves like a global response-style shift toward desirability rather than a subtle or domain-specific perturbation.
+Descriptively, these magnitudes are comparable to human instructed-faking effects summarized in meta-analyses \citep{Speer2023}.

 In contrast, desirability-matched GFC substantially attenuates SDR across most models.
 The reduction is strongest for models that show the largest Likert SDR, suggesting that desirability matching and comparative judgment jointly constrain impression management.
 However, some models retain non-negligible SDR even under GFC, indicating that comparative formats do not fully eliminate desirability-driven response distortion in LLMs.